Get an instant quote

-The world of 3D printing is constantly evolving, with new technologies and techniques being developed to enhance speed, accuracy, and quality of the final printed products.
-One such innovation that has been gaining traction in recent years is the integration of microfluidics into 3D printing technology.
+The 3D printing industry is constantly evolving, with new technologies and techniques being developed to enhance speed, accuracy, and quality of the final printed products.
+One of the most exciting innovations in this space is 3D printed microfluidics.
 In this article, we’ll explore what microfluidics is and how it has revolutionized the 3D printing landscape.

 Microfluidics refers to the study and manipulation of small amounts of fluids, usually in the range of microliters or nanoliters, through tiny channels and reservoirs.
 In 3D printing, microfluidics is used to create complex, multi-material prints with precision, speed, and accuracy.
 Intricate and customisable medical manifolds, can be miniaturised, enabling groundbreaking advancements in diagnostics, healthcare delivery, and scientific research.